 Don’t just walk through history.
 Do history.

 Make your visit memorable with these field trip options.
-Register in advance for a student workshop or take advantage of our free in-gallery experiences, enhanced field trip experiences, or virtual opportunities.
+Take advantage of our free in-gallery experiences, enhanced field trip experiences, or virtual opportunities.

 Grades 1 to 4

-On-site Student workshops are currently suspended, please see our Virtual Field Trip options.
+On-site Student workshops are currently suspended, please see our Virtual options below.

 The Great Chicago Adventure